wbcomdesigns/buddypress-check-in/readme.txt

 This plugin allows BuddyPress members to share their location when they are posting activities, you can add places where you visited, nearby locations based on google places.

-Plugins have two mode of operations.
-1) Auto Complete feature: You can add location for your choice start typing location name and it will suggest based on your inbut and you can select it.
+Auto Complete feature: You can add location for your choice start typing location name and it will suggest based on your inbut and you can select it.

-2) Place Type Feature: You can ristrict your members to add locations based on nature of your website, like religious website can allows to add Church, Templates etc. Foodies websites can restrict check-ins for bars, pub and restaurant only.

 Google Place API key is required for it, You can create your key from [Google Place Web Service Documentation](https://developers.google.com/places/web-service/) link.

-This plugin also provides to select place types for your members, like if you are foodies you can select food-related place type and your members will able to post food-related places on your website activity stream.
-In the same way, you can select autocomplete box if you want to automatically fill up the location by google map API on member activity page.Both the options will show you a google map on frontend if you type and select a location either in autocomplete box or in place types list.
-Also, the plugin provides an x-profile field to set location at BuddyPress profile page.

 It will also show a google map for all the activity posts that has a location.
 If you need additional help you can contact us for [BuddyPress Check-ins](https://wbcomdesigns.com/downloads/buddypress-checkins/).